Humpolec: Etymology

 The name is derived from the German personal name Gumpolt.
 The oldest written form of the name was Gumpoldis in Latin.

 Geography

 Humpolec is located about 22 km northwest of Jihlava, roughly halfway between Prague and Brno.
 It lies in the Křemešník Highlands.
 The highest point is the hill Krásná vyhlídka at 663 m above sea level.
-There is a significant amount of small fishponds; some of them are in the urban area.
+There is a significant amount of small fishponds, and some of them are in the urban area.

 History

 The first written mention of Humpolec is from 1178.
-In the 13th–15th centuries it was a silver mining town.
+In the 13th–15th centuries, it was a silver mining town.
 Humpolec became known for drapery production from the 17th century, which reached its peak in the 19th century.

 Economy

 Humpolec is traditionally an industrial town.
 The largest employers are Valeo Compressor Europe, a manufacturer of compressors for cars, the Family Brewery Bernard, which was established in 1597, and BJS Czech (a manufacturer of furniture).

 Transport

 The D1 motorway from Prague to Brno passes through Humpolec.

-The railway of local importance heading to Havlíčkův Brod begins here; before building of the Švihov Reservoir, it continued to Trhový Štěpánov, where another part of the line, leading to Benešov, starts.
+The railway of local importance heading to Havlíčkův Brod begins here.